yash-joshi5379/BPhO-Computational-Physics-Challenge-2023/README.md

 ## 📺 Project Demo Video

-Watch the full walkthrough of the application and the physics behind each task:
+Watch the full walkthrough of the application and the physics behind each task.
+Click the image above to watch the demo on YouTube.

 [![BPhO Computational Physics Challenge 2023 Demo](https://img.youtube.com/vi/-qhC-RXS28Q/0.jpg)](https://www.youtube.com/watch?v=-qhC-RXS28Q)

-> Click the image above to watch the demo on YouTube.

 ## 🛠 Features & Tasks